-This first stage of a plan, that we call the Concept Kick-Start, focuses only on a few starter elements.
-The Mission Statement, Keys to Success, Market Analysis, and Break-Even Analysis give you a critical head start toward understanding your business.
+This first stage of a plan, what we call the pitch, focuses only on a few starter elements.
+The mission statement, problem you’re solving for your customers, your solution, and market analysis, give you a critical head start toward understanding your business.

 However, not all startups are that simple.
 Many of them need product development, packaging, retail fittings and signage, office equipment, websites, and sometimes months or even years of payroll before the sales start.
 Unless you’re wealthy enough to finance these expenditures on your own, then you’ll need to deal with bank loans or investors or both; and for that you’ll need a more extensive business plan.
 Startup company or not, the plan has to meet expectations.